Geostartico/Trusted-list-browser/documentation/requirements/use_cases.md

   - the user selects to query the list of items selected items (if there aren't any items in the selected list a error is shown)

-## USE CASE 3: viewing the services
+## USE CASE 3: viewing a service

-- precondition: providers were selected
+- precondition: the list shows services

-- postcondition: none
+- postcondition: the details of the service are shown

 - actions:
-  - the user can view the selected services with their informations attached
+  - the user selects a service

-## USE CASE 4: Changing the sorting algorithm:
+## USE CASE 4: Showing only relevant items

-- precondition: a sorting algorithm was selected

-- postconditon: the sorting has changed
+- precondition: the user has already filtered the items by a criteria

-- side effect: the previously selected items are discarded
+- postcondition: the user is only shown items relevant to the previous selections
 - actions:
-  - the user selects to change the sorting
+  - the user has finalises a selection and the list is updated side effect: non-relevant items are hidden from the user

 >Aggiungere grafico UML
 >chidere a cosa si riferisce per template per gli use-cases